Changing from PRODA to myID and RAM

 NDIS participants

-Initially you’ll continue to use PRODA to access our portals if you’re a NDIS participant and:
+You can use either PRODA or myID to access our portals if you’re a NDIS participant and:

 • you have a self-managed NDIS plan